mattravenhall/SV-Pop/README.md

 # SV-Pop
-_Public documentation currently in development_
+SV-Pop is designed for post-discovery SV analysis and visualisation, and therefore contains two modules for those purposes.
+Both modules should work out of the box, but it's a good idea to run preflightchecks.py (in Analysis/) to check that all dependencies are installed, and to optionally add SVPop to your PATH.

-SV-Pop is designed for post-discovery SV analysis and visualisation, and therefore has two modules for those purposes.
-Both modules should work out of the box, but it's a good idea to run setup.py (in Analysis/) to check that all dependencies are installed, and optionally add SVPop to your PATH.
+Extended documentation, including specifics regarding input files, is present on this repo's [wiki](https://github.com/mattravenhall/SV-Pop/wiki).

 <img src="https://raw.githubusercontent.com/mattravenhall/SV-Pop/master/Images/Pipeline.png" alt="Pipeline Overview" width="400"/>